Talha Anjum: Style and influence

-Anjum is inspired by Jaun Elia and his poetic style.
-He is known for using street language, local humour, and social commentary in his lyrics to connect with the newer generation.
+Anjum is inspired by Jaun Elia and his poetic style, and he uses street language, local humour, and social commentary in his lyrics to connect with the newer generation.
+(Note: Pieces of claims and critical commentary over the years are extracted from The National News, Dawn, Inqalab.in, and The Express Tribune.)
 He backs his unfiltered rap style and themes, though he clarifies that he does not intend to promote drugs and violence.
 Indian rapper Badshah has also praised his writing style.

 According to the 2024 Spotify Wrapped, he became the most-streamed local artist in Pakistan.
 He had 17 tracks featured out of the top 30 Pakistani tracks on the Spotify Global Impact list.
 He was second to Atif Aslam in the previous two years.
-In September 2025, he was named Gen-Z Pakistan's most favourite artist, with hip-hop as their most favourite genre.
+In the following years, he was named Pakistani Gen-Z's most favourite artist, with hip-hop as their most favourite genre, and he was ranked the most-streamed local artist since the Spotify Pakistan started in 2021.

 Controversy

-In 2025, Anjum faced a similar disturbance during some of his concerts in different cities of Pakistan, when objects were thrown at him, and the organizers had to forcibly remove the alleged perpetrator from the venue.
+In 2025, Anjum faced a disturbance during some of his concerts in different cities of Pakistan, when objects were thrown at him, and the organizers had to forcibly remove the alleged perpetrator from the venue.
 In November, Anjum faced backlash from Pakistani media for waving the Indian flag at a concert in Nepal, though he defended his action by distinguishing art from politics.
+However, he issued an unconditional apology few days later, in a live TV show hosted by Nadia Khan.